 86% of the identified actions in the Tuggerah Lakes Estuary Management Plan have been completed or are ongoing.
 A detailed summary report is available here.
 Outstanding actions will be revisited as part of the development of the CMP.

 The Tuggerah Lakes Expert Panel was appointed by the NSW Government in mid-2020 to undertake an independent review of the management of Tuggerah Lakes with respect to water quality.
-As of March 2021, the panel’s report is yet to be released to the public however Council’s intention is to integrate the findings of the report into the CMP where appropriate and feasible.
+The panel’s report was released to the public in May 2021.
+Council intends to integrate the findings of the report into the CMP where appropriate and feasible.
 Council worked directly with members of the panel in development of the Scoping Study including the first pass risk assessment, forward plan and community and stakeholder engagement strategy.

 Yes.
 The CMP will integrate existing management strategies, review these where necessary and include detailed guidance on how best to manage the entrance channel.